mdu02/gci-OSGeo-WMSTutorial/README.md

 });
 ```
 In this layer, note a few things.
 Again, the only param is the source.
 The URL is from OpenStreetMap's tile server.
 Don't use this in actual app.
 Read on OSM's usage policy [here](https://operations.osmfoundation.org/policies/tiles/),
 and remember to attribute the data.
-OpenLayers happens to include a constant to allow you to attribute OSM
+OpenLayers happens to include a constant to allow you to attribute OSM.

 6. Create the map.
 ```javascript
 var map = new ol.Map({